Baltimore & Orchard Orioles

 The less-common Orchard Oriole is smaller than its more famous cousin.
 Instead of bright orange, male Orchard Orioles are highlighted with a deep brownish-red.

-Baltimore Oriole © Bonnie Bowes
+Baltimore Oriole © Sandy Selesky

-Behavior
+Oriole Behavior

-Baltimore Orioles love fruit, and can sometimes be enticed to visit backyard feeders by fresh fruit or berries.
+Baltimore Orioles love fruit and can sometimes be enticed to visit backyard feeders by fresh fruit or berries.

-They build unique hanging nests in mature trees near parks, yards, farm fields, or other open areas—you will seldom encounter a Baltimore Oriole in the depths of the forest.
+Baltimore Orioles build unique hanging nests in mature trees near parks, yards, farm fields, or other open areas—you will seldom encounter a Baltimore Oriole in the depths of the forest.
+Orchard Orioles favor young woods (or orchards!) at the forest's edge and are less commonly encountered in yards or parks.

 Like most blackbirds, orioles in our area usually fly south for the winter, but a few birds may survive the winter in Massachusetts when the weather is not too severe and fruit is available.

 By contrast, Orchard Orioles are uncommonly encountered, but they are becoming more abundant and widespread in Massachusetts.
 This is especially true in the eastern part of the state and the Connecticut River Valley.
-Learn more in our Breeding Bird Atlas 2 >